Here's What Bran's Vision About The Wall & The Night King Really Means

 All of that, destroyed by one dragon in so little time, it makes you wonder why HBO didn't just hire dragons to melt that block of ice back in March for the date reveal.
 (No, we're never letting HBO live that down.)

-This is, of course, very bad news for Jon Snow, Real Westerosi Hero™ and Daenerys Targaryen.
+This is, of course, very bad news for Jon Snow, Real Westerosi Hero™, and Daenerys Targaryen.
 That army is 100,000 strong.
 They have giants.
 They have snow bears.
 They have a dragon.

 The North and Dany's army are lining up to take them on.
 Though Jaime left King's Landing tonight alone, we assume Bronn will take the lead and walk away from Cersei next season, and march the Lannister Army after Jaime towards Winterfell.
 (He'll claim it's castle and money based.
 We'll know he's lying.)